 You do not want to receive a Word file for the survey translation project and then have to cut and paste it back into the survey platform.
 Your mantra should be to reduce any manual processes that may increase your chances of error and increase the programming time on your end.

 Each different platform offers their own way that they provide a source file of the survey to be exported and a good translation provider will figure it out for you.
 It’s not for you to figure it out for us.
 Expect your language service provider to find the efficiencies for you.

 Each platform usually has a section of their instructional manual or website which shows how they do this and the export options that they have.
 Let’s have a look from our perspective.

 Survey Translation with different survey tools

 The majority of the survey platforms on the market offer you an internal option.
 You can go into the platform and type the translation – NOT!
 This eliminates the use of spell checks in other languages and eliminates the use of CAT tools that we use in survey translation with human translators to build a “memory” of the translation in order to have consistency, run QA checks on repetitive content, create an asset for you, etc. These are productivity tools that professional translators use.

 Here in Qualtrics, they offer you 2 options to export for external survey translation.
 One option is in Excel and the other option is in xml.
 TIP: Provide the Excel option to your partner……their xml option has issues and will lead to manual processes and increased costs.

-In the image above, you will see the text for translation within the elemenet <EN> However, when this is processed in a CAT tool, the translation will replace the English in the current element where it is situated and in this case, that would be within the English element.
+For the xml option, we show in the image above, the text for translation within the elemenet <EN>.
+However, when this is processed in a CAT tool, the translation will replace the English in the current element where it is situated and in this case, that would be within the English element.
 The survey will display incorrectly.